NielayShintre/Weekday-JobSearch/weekday_v1/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+To run the code locally, follow these steps:
+1. Download the zip file of the code
+2. Open the extracted folder in VS Code
+3. Open the vs code cmd by pressing (ctrl + ~)
+4. Run command - npm I (this will install all the dependencies from the package file)

-To run on local machine: run command - npm run dev
+5. Now run the command - npm run dev (this will successfully run the app on localhost)

+Happy Hacking😄